Range-Based Set Reconciliation: Introduction

 These computational costs can be prohibitive, particularly in a peer-to-peer setting where frequent, optimistic reconciliations attempts are required to propagate information quickly and thoroughly.
 We hence look for an alternative that sacrifices optimal communication complexity for a bound on the computational complexity based on the size of the symmetric difference.
 See~\cite{auvolat2019merkle} for a publication with a greater focus on the anty-entropy use-case of set reconciliation, we focus primarily on the reconciliation technique itself.

-Range-based set reconciliation is an approach in which nodes can perform the necessary computations within space proportional to the size of the symmetric difference of the two sets, and time proportional to the size of the symmetric difference or the logarithm of the size of the local set, whichever is greater.
+Range-based set reconciliation is an approach in which nodes can perform the necessary computations within space proportional to the size of the symmetric difference of the two sets, and in time proportional to the size of the symmetric difference or the logarithm of the size of the local set, whichever is greater.
 This comes at the cost of a logarithmic number of communication rounds, as the procedure follows a straightforward divide-and-conquer approach: the sets are sorted according to some total order, and nodes initiate reconciliation by sending the fingerprint of all their local items within a certain range.
 Upon receiving a pair of range delimiters and a fingerprint, a node computes the fingerprint of all of its own local items within that range.
 If the fingerprints match, the range has been successfully reconciled.
-Otherwise the node splits the range into two subranges, such that it has roughly the same number of items in each subrange, and initiates reconciliation of these two new ranges.
+Otherwise the node splits the range into subranges, such that it has roughly the same number of items in each subrange, and initiates reconciliation of these new ranges.
 Whenever a node receives the fingerprint of the empty set, it transmits all its local items within that range to its peer.

 If the fingerprint of a set can be computed by associatively combining the fingerprints of its members, for example, by using the exclusive or of hashes of all members, then we can compute it efficiently: we store the set as a balanced search tree, in which every vertex also stores the fingerprint of its subtree.
-Maintaining these cached fingerprints takes the same time as maintaining the tree structure itself, and we can compute the fingerprint for any subrange by traversing the tree in logarithmic time.
+Maintaining these cached fingerprints takes no more time asymptotically than maintaining the tree structure itself, and we can compute the fingerprint for any subrange by traversing the tree in logarithmic time.

 This approach appears as an implementation detail for a specific use case in~\cite{chen1999prototype} Section 3.6 and~\cite{shang2017survey} Section II.A\footnote{We cite a survey because there is no standalone publication on CCNx 0.8 Sync.
 The survey refers to online documentation at \url{https://github.com/ProjectCCNx/ccnx/blob/master/doc/technical/SynchronizationProtocol.txt}}, but neither publication studies it as a viable solution to the set reconciliation problem in its own right.
 To the best of our knowledge, there is no literature specifically dedicated to the range-based approach.
 We aim to mitigate this with a comprehensive overview, hopefully limiting further reinvention of the wheel.